evoluteur/evolutility-server-node/README.md

 { title: 'Finish testing', priority: 2}
 ```

+Even though it is a "POST", the request returns the new record.
+It is not standard but it saves the UI a subsequent call.

 #### Update

+PATCH or PUT can be used to update specific records.

 ```
 PATCH /<object>/<id>
 PATCH /todo/5
 { title: 'Finish testing', priority: 2}

+PUT /<object>/<id>
+PUT /todo/5
+{ title: 'Finish testing', priority: 2}

 ```
-Note: PATCH or PUT can be used here.
+Notes: The request returns the updated record.
+It is not standard but it saves the UI a subsequent call.

 #### Deletion
 Simply use the DELETE verb with the id of the record to remove.